 No. Granny flats and secondary dwellings are considered habitable buildings.
 This means that a non-habitable structure cannot be used as a granny flat or secondary dwelling.
 Need an approved granny flat or habitable structure?
-Ask today about our studio and granny flat products and how we can assist you with either complying development or council consent.
+Ask today about our studio and granny flat products and how we can assist you with your complying development or council consent requirements.

 The standards you must comply with for exempt development works are set out in the exempt development legislation for your state or territory.
 The full policy and list of standards for your state or territory can be viewed here at the following links: